 From the Azuki Foundation’s inception, its core workshop series has focused on Japanese art forms which are fun to do and which promote both well-being and interest in the culture of Japan.

-We recently offered a series of Japanese Japanese folk dance workshop for older people led by a folk dance expert Yasuna Higuma at the Claremont project, St. Lukes Community Centre, and Alsen Day Centre from September 2016 to January 2017.
+In the past, we offered a series of Japanese folk dance workshop for older people led by a folk dance expert Yasuna Higuma at the Claremont project, St. Lukes Community Centre, and Alsen Day Centre from September 2016 to January 2017.

 Japanese home cooking classes for the community were initiated in 2015 held at the stylish Central Street Cookery School, and the most recent series led by Atsuko’s Kitchen and Noriko Tanaka January—March 2017 concluded with great success.